Leonardo S.p.A.: Criticisms

 In 2018, the British NGO Corruption Watch published a report entitled Anglo Italian Job, which analysed million-pound contracts, lobbyists and prominent politicians, bribes, consultancy contracts and private intercessions by the former Finmeccanica group.

 The Government Pension Fund of Norway, which owned 1.3% of listed shares worldwide in 2018, excluded Leonardo from its investment portfolio because it did not meet its ethical standards.

+Leonardo was included in a June 2025 UN report on corporations complicit in the Gaza genocide.
+Italian economist Clara Mattei wrote in 2026 that from October 2023 to July 2025, their stock price increased by 234 percent.